-Searcher Task Accomplishment is the next big SEO factor as far as Google is concerned.
+Searcher Task Accomplishment is the next big SEO factor that Google cares about.

-And, if you ask me, in the age of RankBrain, it should be the #1 SEO factor (yes even important than backlinks).
+And if you ask me, in the age of RankBrain, it should be the #1 SEO factor (even more important than backlinks).

 What is it?

-Ok, Why the search results will appear when you do Google search?
-It’s because to help you satisfy your intent/goal, right?
+Why do search results appear when you Google something?
+To help you satisfy your intent or goal, right?

-Heck, it can even predict your life expectancy with utmost accuracy.
+Heck, it can even predict your life expectancy with amazing accuracy.

 Prefer video?
 Watch my video walkthrough.